-- A. Leave for pregnancy or childbirth related disability is in addition to any leave granted under FMLA or WFLA. - B. Pregnancy disability leave will be granted for the period of time that an employee is sick or temporarily disabled because of pregnancy and/or childbirth.
+- A. Leave for pregnancy or childbirth related disability is in addition to any leave granted under FMLA. - B. Pregnancy disability leave will be granted for the period of time that an employee is sick or temporarily disabled because of pregnancy and/or childbirth.
 An employee must submit a written request for disability leave due to pregnancy and/or childbirth in accordance with agency policy.
 An employee may be required to submit medical certification or verification for the period of the disability.
 Such leave due to pregnancy and/or childbirth may be a combination of sick leave, vacation leave, personal holiday, compensatory time, exchange time, personal leave day, and leave without pay.
 The combination and use of paid and unpaid leave will be the choice of the employee. - 15.11 The parties recognize that the Department of Labor could further define the amendments to FMLA.
-The Employer and employees will comply with existing and any newly developed federal FMLA regulations, interpretations and/or definitions. - 15.12 Washington Family Leave Act (WFLA) effective until December 31, 2019
+The Employer and employees will comply with existing and any newly developed federal FMLA regulations, interpretations and/or definitions.

-The parties recognize that the WFLA (RCW 49.78) is only effective until December 31, 2019, at which time it will be repealed.
-All references to or provisions of WFLA addressed in this article will expire on December 31, 2019.
-Nothing in this article waives the right of the unions to bargain, in accordance with Article 48 of this Agreement, any repealed portion of the WFLA not incorporated into the WFMLP. - 15.13 Washington Family and Medical Leave Program Effective January 1, 2020 The parties recognize that the Washington Family and Medical Leave Program (RCW 50A.04) is in effect beginning January 1, 2020.
+15.12 Washington Family and Medical Leave Program Effective January 1, 2020 The parties recognize that the Washington Family and Medical Leave Program (RCW 50A.04) began on January 1, 2020.
 Eligibility for and approval of leave for purposes as described under that Program shall be in accordance with RCW 50A.04 and the rules promulgated thereunder.
 In the event that the legislature amends all or part of RCW 50A.04, those amendments are considered by the parties to be incorporated herein and will not require further bargaining.
 In the event that the legislature repeals all or part of RCW 50A.04, repealed provisions will no longer be in effect upon the effective date of their repeal, and either party may invoke its right to bargain regarding the impacts of such a repeal on the parties.